 How to Use ChatGPT Canvas: Complete Guide (2026)

 Canvas is the feature ChatGPT power users reach for when a single reply isn't enough.
 Instead of regenerating the entire response after each tweak, you keep one persistent document on the right side of the screen and refine it in place.
-This guide walks through every Canvas action with current screenshots, explains what Code Canvas does differently, and shows where AI Toolbox (formerly ChatGPT Toolbox) closes the gaps that Canvas alone leaves open, such as saving the prompts that produced your best canvases and searching across every canvas you ever created.
-With 20,000+ active users and a 4.5/5 Chrome Web Store rating, AI Toolbox is the most installed productivity layer for ChatGPT.
+This guide walks through every Canvas action with current screenshots, explains what Code Canvas does differently, and shows how AI Toolbox (formerly ChatGPT Toolbox) complements Canvas by helping you organize and keep the chats where you use it, such as bookmarking the message that produced a canvas and filing those conversations into folders.
+With 35,000+ active users and a 4.5/5 Chrome Web Store rating, AI Toolbox is the most installed productivity layer for ChatGPT.

 What Is ChatGPT Canvas?